 Rudolf Lange is an SS officer who has personally seen the horrors of war in the east.
 He actively hates the Jews he has ordered to be killed but even he is disturbed by the ad hoc mass murders in Latvia.
 He gets pissed off at Heydrich for the casual way in which he couches the ensuing genocide with euphemisms and has become quite introspective about his station.

-Stuckart is a lesser example.
-He does object against the holocaust and brutality of his companions, but not on moral grounds (and indeed, he's a rampant Anti-Semite), rather he feels that such actions would violate the spirit of the Nuremberg law, which cannot be accepted by any means, and suggests sterilization as a more "lawful" approach.
+Stuckart is a downplayed example.
+He does object against the holocaust and brutality of his companions, but not on moral grounds (and indeed, he's a rampant anti-Semite), rather he feels that such actions would violate the spirit of the Nuremberg law, which cannot be accepted by any means, and suggests sterilization as a more "lawful" approach.

 Argentina Is Naziland: Eichmann flees to Argentina after the war before he is captured by the Israeli Mossad and tried and executed for his crimes.